-Willas Tyrell was born the eldest son Lord Mace Tyrell and Lady Alerie Hightower, heir to Highgarden.
-During his first tourney, he was competing against Prince Oberyn Martell of Dorne, who knocked Willas from his horse.
-Unfortunately, his foot caught in his stirrup as he fell, and he pulled his horse on top of him, crushing his leg and leaving him a cripple.
+Willas was born the eldest son Lord Mace Tyrell and Lady Alerie Hightower.
+During his first tourney, he competed against Prince Oberyn Martell of Dorne, who knocked Willas from his horse.
+Unfortunately, his foot caught in his stirrup as he fell, and Willas pulled his horse on top of him, crushing his leg and leaving him a cripple.

-Though the incident fanned the flames of the considerable enmity between Houses Tyrell and Martell, Willas bore Oberyn no personal ill will and the two long remained in correspondence, sharing a passion for horseflesh.
+Though the incident fanned the flames of the considerable and historical enmity between Houses Tyrell and Martell, Willas bore Oberyn no personal ill will and the two long remained in correspondence, sharing a passion for horseflesh.
 Ever since his accident, Willas has occupied himself with scholarly studies.
-He was regarded as a much more capable leader than his father.
-His grandmother despite having a low opinion of her son has a very high opinion of her grandson Willas.
+Willas's grandmother, Olenna Tyrell, despite having a low opinion of her son Mace, has a high opinion of her grandson.

 A Storm of Swords

-Olenna Redwyne plots to have Sansa Stark married to Willas.
-Sansa readily accepts the offer, but it is foiled after she reveals the the plot to Dontos in the godswood.
-Tywin Lannister learns of the plot from Petyr Baelish and hastily marries Sansa to his son Tyrion.
-Tywin offers Cersei Lannister to be married to Willas, which would quieten rumours of her incest with Jaime, but the Tyrells refuse the offer.
+Lady Olenna Tyrell plots to have Sansa Stark married to Willas.
+Sansa readily accepts the offer, but it is foiled after she reveals the plot to Dontos Hollard in the godswood of the Red Keep.
+Lord Tywin Lannister learns of the plot from Lord Petyr Baelish and hastily marries Sansa to his son Tyrion.
+Tywin offers his daughter, Queen Regent Cersei Lannister, to be married to Willas, which would quieten rumors of her incest with her brother, Ser Jaime Lannister, but the Tyrells refuse the offer.

 A Feast for Crows